mattrussell2/gradescope-autograder/README.md

-# Gradescope Autograding Setup
+# `Gradescope` Autograding Setup
-Gradescope is great tool for autograding assignments.
-However, there is still a substantial amount of infrastructure required to deploy and run an autograder on gradescope.
-This document provides instructions for setting up an autograder on Gradescope which uses our in-house autograding framework for `C/C++` code.
+`Gradescope` is great tool for autograding assignments.
+However, there is still a substantial amount of infrastructure required to deploy and run an autograder on `Gradescope`.
+This document provides instructions for setting up an autograder on `Gradescope` which uses our in-house autograding framework for `C/C++` code.
 Setup from start to finish is intended to take roughly 30 minutes.
 If you have any questions, please reach out to me at `mrussell@cs.tufts.edu`

 # Infrastructure Setup

 ## Background
-Gradescope's autograders rely on `Docker` containers which are spun up each time a submission is graded.
-The default container runs a variant of `Ubuntu 18.04` which contains the bare-bones infrastructure to make Gradescope's systems function.
-Before diving into autograding, you will need to set up a method to integrate with Gradescope's systems.
+`Gradescope`'s autograders rely on `Docker` containers which are spun up each time a submission is graded.
+The default container runs a variant of `Ubuntu 18.04` which contains the bare-bones infrastructure to make `Gradescope`'s systems function.
+Before diving into autograding, you will need to set up a method to integrate with `Gradescope`'s systems.
 This document presents two options:

-* The `.zip` method - this workflow is to manually upload a `.zip` file containing two scripts `setup.sh`, which installs dependencies (e.g. `Python`, `clang`, etc.), and a shell script named `run_autograder`, which runs the autograder.
+* The `.zip` method - this workflow is to manually upload a `.zip` file containing two scripts: `setup.sh`, which installs dependencies (e.g. `Python`, `clang`, etc.), and a shell script named `run_autograder`, which runs the autograder.
 * The `Docker` method - this workflow is to build the `Docker` container from scratch and upload it to `Dockerhub`.

 Fear not!
 There is lots of starter code to do the bulk of the heavy lifting here, so either way you choose, you will likely not need to do too much setup.
 However, here are some pros and cons of these approaches:

 * The `.zip` method requires more manual work.
-You have to upload a new `.zip` file each time you want to update the autograder; the `Docker` container will then need to be built from scratch on Gradescope, which takes time.
+You have to upload a new `.zip` file each time you want to update the autograder; the `Docker` container will then need to be built from scratch on `Gradescope`, which takes time.
 However, you don't need `Docker` on your system.
 If you're not familiar with `Docker`, this workflow is suggested.
 * The `Docker` method is more streamlined once it's setup.
-After uploading the container, for every assignment, you can point Gradescope to the container on `Dockerhub` - no `.zip` file uploading required.
+After uploading the container, for every assignment, you can point `Gradescope` to the container on `Dockerhub` - no `.zip` file uploading required.
 And, if you make minor changes to the setup script, usually rebuilding the container is very fast.
 All of the steps to do the building and deploying of the container are done in a script for you.
 If you already use `Docker`, will be interested in tweaking the `Docker` container's build settings (`clang` version, etc.) or are feeling adventurous, go for this option.
-* Gradescope's default container runs `Ubuntu 18.04`; we manually install `Python 3.9` in the container in the `setup.sh` file; the `Docker` setup we have builds `Ubuntu 22.04`, which comes with `Python 3.10` by default.
+* `Gradescope`'s default container runs `Ubuntu 18.04`; we manually install `Python 3.9` in the container in the `setup.sh` file; the `Docker` setup we have builds `Ubuntu 22.04`, which comes with `Python 3.10` by default.

 ## Autograding `.git` Repo
 Regardless of whether you use the `.zip` method or the `Docker` method, you will need to create a `git` repository for your autograder.
-This repository will be used by the autograding container; whenever an assignment is autograded, the code from your repository will be pulled, the assignment's autograding files will be copied to right place, and our autograding script will do run the tests and produce the results for Gradescope.
+This repository will be used by the autograding container; whenever an assignment is autograded, the code from your repository will be pulled, the assignment's autograding files will be copied to right place, and our autograding script will do run the tests and produce the results for `Gradescope`.
 So, if you don't currently have a repository related to course material, please make one.
 We suggest using `gitlab` for this: go to https://gitlab.cs.tufts.edu and login with `LDAP` using your Tufts eecs `utln` and password.
 Then create a new repository from scratch.
 You do not need a `README`.
 Now, in your terminal: